Robert Chambers (publisher, born 1802): Early life

 Chambers was born in Peebles in the Scottish Borders 10 July 1802 to Jean Gibson (c.
 1781–1843) and James Chambers, a cotton manufacturer.
 He was their second son of six children.
 The town had changed little in centuries.
 The town had old and new parts, each consisting of little more than a single street.
 Peebles was mainly inhabited by weavers and labourers living in thatched cottages.
 His father, James Chambers, made his living as a cotton manufacturer.
-Their slate-roofed house was built by James Chambers' father as a wedding gift for his son, and the ground floor served as the family workshop.
+Their slate-roofed house was built by James Chambers's father as a wedding gift for his son, and the ground floor served as the family workshop.

 A small circulating library in the town, run by Alexander Elder, introduced Robert to books and developed his literary interests when he was young.
 Occasionally his father would buy books for the family library, and one day Robert found a complete set of the fourth edition of the Encyclopædia Britannica hidden away in a chest in the attic.
 He eagerly read this for many years.
 Near the end of his life, Chambers remembered feeling "a profound thankfulness that such a convenient collection of human knowledge existed, and that here it was spread out like a well-plenished table before me."
 Robert's older brother, William, later recalled that for Robert, "the acquisition of knowledge was with him the highest of earthly enjoyments."

 Robert was sent to local schools and showed unusual literary taste and ability, though he found his schooling to be uninspiring.
 His education was typical for the day.
 The country school, directed by James Gray, taught the boys reading, writing, and, for an additional charge, arithmetic.
 In grammar school it was the classics—Latin and Ancient Greek, with some English composition.
 Boys bullied one another and the teacher administered corporal punishment in the classroom for unruly behaviour.
 Although uninspired by the school, Robert made up for this at the bookseller.